brunoformagio/unapi/TESTING.md

 ### Common Issues

-- **Jest can't find modules**: Make sure module paths are correct and the moduleNameMapper in Jest config is properly set up
+- **Vitest can't find modules**: Make sure module paths are correct and the alias configuration in vitest.config.ts is properly set up
 - **Tests timing out**: For async tests, ensure you're properly using async/await or .then() and waiting for operations to complete
 - **MSW not mocking requests**: Check if the server is properly set up and the route patterns match your API calls